Powertec Workbench Levergym – The BEST Complete Guide – 2024

 I can snag the Body Solid Corner Leverage Gym.

-This thing is pretty dang close, a bit cheaper, and from remarks around the internet, Body Solid addressed a few of my concerns that Powertec hadn’t originally.
+This thing is pretty dang close, a bit cheaper, and from remarks around the internet, Body Solid addressed a few of my concerns that the Powertec Workbench Levergym hadn’t originally.
 It does NOT have iso-lateral arms, and some of the finer items are different.
 I’m not the biggest fan of the round tubing, mostly because it doesn’t match ANYTHING ELSE in the gym, and the red color is far from my favorite either.
 Only one color option I think is insane, but here we are.
 This unit overall, is obviously, the same exact concept, just with a few different tweaks.

 Powertec Workbench Levergym Options - Body Solid